 Additionally, Purina Pro Plan Chicken & Cheese Entrée In Gravy also contains as top ingredients wheat gluten.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.

-Allergen alert: This product contains corn starch, wheat gluten, soy protein concentrate, cheese and meat by-products which may be problematic for cats who suffer from corn, wheat gluten, soy, dairy or meat by-products food allergies.
+Allergen alert: This product contains corn starch, wheat gluten, soy protein concentrate, cheese, dried whey and meat by-products which may be problematic for cats who suffer from corn, wheat gluten, soy, dairy or meat by-products food allergies.

 Using the calculations provided by the AAFCO, Purina Pro Plan Chicken & Cheese Entrée In Gravy has approximately 65 calories per 100g (18 calories/ounce), which is compared to the average of the other wet cat foods in the CatFoodDB.